 i Control regime

-Shareholders of local entity banks may be subject to regulation pursuant to the Banking Act if they qualify as a bank principal shareholder or a bank holding company.
+Shareholders of local entity banks may be subject to regulation pursuant to the Banking Act if they qualify as principal shareholders or bank holding companies.

-A bank principal shareholder is generally defined as a shareholder having 20 per cent (or in certain cases, 15 per cent) or more of the voting rights of a local entity bank.33 A bank holding company is defined as a company that has paid an acquisition price for its Japanese subsidiaries' shares exceeding 50 per cent of the total assets of the company, and that holds more than 50 per cent of the voting rights in a local entity bank.34 Once the shareholder qualifies as a bank holding company, it will be subject to regulations applicable to a bank holding company rather than a bank principal shareholder.35
+A principal shareholder is generally defined as a shareholder having 20 per cent (or in certain cases, 15 per cent) or more of the voting rights of a local entity bank.34 A bank holding company is defined as a company that has paid an acquisition price for its Japanese subsidiaries' shares exceeding 50 per cent of the total assets of the company, and that holds more than 50 per cent of the voting rights in a local entity bank.35 Once the shareholder qualifies as a bank holding company, it will be subject to regulations applicable to a bank holding company rather than a principal shareholder.36

-Any person who wishes to become a bank principal shareholder must obtain prior approval from the FSA.36 That person is also required to satisfy the following criteria:
+Any person who wishes to become a principal shareholder must obtain prior approval from the FSA.37 That person is also required to satisfy the following criteria:

 - in light of matters concerning funds for the acquisition of shares, the purpose of holding shares or other matters concerning the holding of shares, there must be no risk of impairment to the sound and appropriate management of the business of the bank;

 - in light of the status of property and income and expenditure of the person and his or her subsidiaries, there must be no risk of impairment to the sound and appropriate management of the business of the bank; and

 - the person must have sufficient understanding of the public nature of the bank's business, and must also have sufficient social credibility.38